NRHA Supports Changes to Improve Payments for Rural Hospitals

 Rural communities are greatly affected by the maldistribution of health professionals; the majority of Health Professional Shortage Areas are in rural America.
 However, the Robert Wood Johnson Foundation found that maldistribution was a much larger problem than an absolute shortage of primary care providers.
 One aspect of this maldistribution is the fact that urban facilities offer their employees better salaries and benefits, plus the additional benefits of greater peer support from a larger workforce.
 These reasons contribute to why 20% of all U.S. citizens live in a rural area, yet only 9% of U.S. physicians practice in rural areas.
 Economic forces would indicate that paying higher, not the lower rates already provided for under the wage index, is the appropriate response to this workforce maldistribution.
 Sadly, the wage index has actually caused some of this inequity, when a facility is reimbursed with a low wage index they do not have the funds to pay providers more, leaving many unfilled rural provider positions because the facility cannot afford to pay the salary required to recruit and retain someone to fill the position.

 NRHA has provided comments to CMS regarding the FY20 IPPS NPRM and encourages you to also provide comment on this important IPPS rule in support of the proposed payment changes for rural hospitals.
 Additionally, utilize the sample letter NRHA has drafted to send a personalized message to your Members of Congress to urge them to reach out to CMS in support of this rule.
+We have also included a letter signed by 11 senators in support of the wage index changes.
 If you have questions or would like assistance drafting comments to CMS, please contact NRHA Government Affairs Director Maggie Elehwany ([email protected]).

 Now is the time we must protect our rural health care access, so now is the time we need you to advocate.